01Tour Merchandise Royalties

 Once you get off the bar circuit, you'll find that many venues charge a percentage of profits for letting you sell your merch in their place.
 These are called hall fees.
-Agents negotiate hall fees with the venue when they book your tour, but tour merchandising companies usually put a cap on the hall fees they are willing to pay (often around 30% or so).
+Agents negotiate hall fees with the venue when they book your tour, but tour merchandising companies usually put a cap on the hall fees they are willing to pay.
 If your agent negotiates a hall fee that is more than the cap your merch company set, they take the difference out of your royalties.

 Tour merch deals usually measure performance minimums in how much they expect to sell "per head," or what the average spend at the merch stand will be for each person through the door.

 Merch companies don't count every attendee at a show as counting towards your performance minimum.
 For instance, no one on your guest list counts.
 They also count people differently at different venues.
 Stadium shows are counted most harshly.
 Even though more people go to stadium shows, they tend to spend less, since they may attract casual fans who aren't interested in buying anything.
 Some merch companies try not to count stadium shows towards your deal at all, though a better compromise can usually be reached during the negotiation stage.

 Remember that falling below your performance minimum can trigger repayment of your advance, so be sure the numbers are realistic before you sign a deal.

 Your deal should specify if, how, and when you will get to approve the merch the company/designer is producing for your shows.
 Even up-and-coming artists with little touring history can get full creative control in merch deals.

 You can't have a deal with two tour manufacturers at the same time.
 Where exclusivity gets tricky is when you have a separate deal for retail merch and/or your label is planning some kind of merchandise promotion at your show.